 External Examiners ensure that Regent's standards and quality processes are appropriate and are of a standard comparable to those of other Higher Education Institutions.
-There are two types of external examiners.
-One reviews subject level assessment and the other reviews institutional level processes and attends the Progression and Finalist Boards.
+External Examiners review subject level assessment and institutional level processes and an External Examiner attends the Progression and Finalist Boards.

 An annual external examiner report is produced at the end of every academic year at levels 5, 6 and 7.
-These are made available to students through the Annual Monitoring Reports which are published online and are submitted to Programme Committees.
+These are made available to students through the Annual Monitoring Reports which are published online.